troychankk/302group-project/README.md

 *** Inside the logistic 11-4 ***

 1. cd to the back folder
-2. run npm install first
+2. run "npm install" first
 3. Use "node lback.js" to start the backend server
 4. "cd .." to previous folder
 5. run "npm install" for install the modules